-HACKNEY’S new £5 million pound CLR James library had another problem to add to its list when a huge pane from a glass roof crashed outside it and on to Blues Street, the open space at the side of the Dalston Lane building.
+HACKNEY’S new £5 million CLR James library had another problem to add to its list when a huge pane from a glass roof crashed outside it and on to Blues Street, the open space at the side of the Dalston Lane building.

 Nobody was hurt but Lucy McMenemy, a Hackney council staffer working at the event, called police.
 A property management company that looks after the buildings was informed and council library security guards were deployed immediately to keep people away.